shayanderson/drone/README.md

 > It is recommended that `Controller` classes extend the `\Drone\Controller` class, this is because the `\Drone\Controller` will automatically deny static requests to the controller file (or mapped requests with no action).

 ## Views
-The Drone `\Drone\Core\View` object handles all view logic like view variables and template path formatting.
+The Drone `\Drone\View` object handles all view logic like view variables and template path formatting.

 The view object is accessible via the `view()` helper function.